 - The Direct Subsidized Loans are need-based, interest free, and payment free while the student remains in school at least half time. - The Direct Unsubsidized Loans can be used to replace family contribution but interest begins accruing immediately.
 The interest can either be paid while the student is in college, or capitalized.
 Direct PLUS Loans may be requested by the dependent students' parents.
 A PLUS loan is limited to the total cost of education minus any other aid.
-Repayment of the PLUS loan begins while the student is still in school.
+Repayment of the PLUS loan begins while the student is still in school unless the parent requests a deferment until the student graduates.